 In addition to these measures, the Federal Council already on 20 March 2020 decided on further far-reaching measures, including liquidity support for companies.
 For example, affected companies may receive loans of up to 10% of turnover quickly and easily (up to max.
 20 million), with amounts up to CHF 500,000 to be paid out immediately by the banks.

-Finally, on 24 March, the Federal Council set up a task force under the leadership of the Director of the Federal Housing Office (FHO), made up of leading players of the real estate sector, to find solutions to this difficult situation.
+Moreover, on 24 March, the Federal Council set up a task force under the leadership of the Director of the Federal Housing Office (FHO), made up of leading players of the real estate sector, to find solutions to this difficult situation.
 Therefore, we can reasonably expect that politicians – at least for some of the issues raised – will present short-term solutions before the courts can/must deal with them.
+However, on 8 April, the Federal Council announced that it would refrain from intervening in the private-law relations between tenants and landlords.
+Instead, it is urging the tenants concerned to find „constructive and pragmatic solutions through dialogue“.
+At the same time, the Federal Council has instructed the Department of Economic Affairs, Education and Research (WBF), together with the Department of Finance (EFD), to monitor the situation in the area of commercial leases and to report to the Federal Council by autumn 2020.